johntiger1/multimodal_fairness/progress.md

 # April 11
 Current location of code: `/scratch/gobi1/johnchen/new_git_stuff`

-Current environment: `source activate hurtfulwords`
+Current environment: `conda activate hurtfulwords`

 # may 27
 Note that testing the archive almost guarantees that you have a saved version of the source code somewhere.